vaskoz/vaskoz.github.io/leadership.md

   * Roles and responsibilities by engineering leveling
   * Conflict resolution (healthy discourse)
   * Prioritization of work from Product
+* Leadership README
+  * What I do for the team
+  * What I expect from the team

 ## Influential blog posts